roy54x/Lexical_semantics_in_cross-lingual_transfer/README.md

 <img src="https://github.com/user-attachments/assets/715476e6-a699-4c80-b112-b18c208161eb" alt="Bipartite Graph Example" width="400">

 ### Explanation
-To further appreciate the impact of the divergence between the source and the target lexicons, we introduce the concept of \textit{translation entropy}.
+To further appreciate the impact of the divergence between the source and the target lexicons, we introduce the concept of *translation entropy*.
 Let $G$ be the weighted bipartite graph presented earlier, we compute the entropy for each vertex $v$ in the graph:

 <img src="https://github.com/user-attachments/assets/85471caf-3056-4b6a-bdf7-e7badb440f2a" alt="Bipartite Graph Example" width="250">